Hardship Driver’s License Attorney

 How to Get a Hardship Driver’s License

 Someone can request a hardship license from a circuit court judge if their driver’s license is suspended due to a first implied consent violation.
 Suppose an individual loses their implied consent hearing with the Secretary of State or fails to request a hearing within 14 days.
-In that case, they can file a petition for a hardship license in the circuit court in the county where they were arrested.
+In that case, they can file a Petition for a Hardship License in the circuit court in the county where they were arrested.

 The Hardship Petition has precise and complex requirements.
-It must be filed within 63 days unless there is a good reason to file it later (maximum is 180 days).
+It must be filed within 63 days of the imposed suspension unless there is a good reason to file it later (maximum is 180 days).
 Most circuit court judges also require a substance abuse evaluation with a good to excellent prognosis and other evidence to prove the driver will not be a danger to themselves or the public.
 The Michigan Attorney General’s office will represent the Secretary of State.
 The Assistant Attorney General assigned to the case can either be helpful or a significant hindrance depending on how the lawyer handles the matter and the persuasiveness and credibility of the evidence.

 What is a hardship license?